LTUC/amman-dotnet-401d2/Curriculum/Class42/Readme.md

 ### Summary of HTTPS
 1. HTTP is just a HTTP protocol but with data encryption using SSL/TLS
-2. The "s" in HTTPS is "secure".
+1. The "s" in HTTPS is "secure".
-3. SSL was the origianl and now depricated protocol created by netscape in the 90s.
+1. SSL was the original and now deprecated protocol created by netscape in the 90s.
-3. TLS is the new protocol for secuirty encryption on the web
+1. TLS is the new protocol for security encryption on the web
-4. The web is maintained by the IETF
+1. The web is maintained by the IETF

 ### OWASP Top 10
 OWASP - Open Web Application Security Project